 - Pad and pencil

 There are quite a few random items that don’t really fit in any of the above categories.
 Yet, you might still definitely want to consider adding them to your own bug out bag.
-However, that is all about your personal preference:
+However, that is all about your personal preferences:

 - Sewing kit

-- Face mask
+- Face mask or bandana

-- Big garbage bags
+- Large plastic garbage bags